felicia262/felicia/src/data/blog/en/posts/osi-tcp-ip/content.md

-## Why use network models?

-Network models give us an organized way to think about the many steps data takes from one host to another.
-By separating responsibilities into layers, we can build, test and debug systems more effectively.

-## The OSI model (conceptual)

-OSI defines seven layers: Physical, Data Link, Network, Transport, Session, Presentation, and Application.
-It is a learning tool that clarifies responsibilities such as framing, routing, and application semantics.

-## TCP/IP — the real-world model

-TCP/IP is the suite used on the Internet.
-It combines responsibilities into four layers (Link, Internet, Transport, Application) and directly maps to widely-used protocols like IP, TCP, UDP and HTTP.

-## Where they differ and why it matters

-**OSI:** Great for teaching and diagnosing where a problem sits (e.g. physical vs. transport).
-**TCP/IP:** Practical, implemented, and the model you'll use when troubleshooting real networks.

-## Practical mapping

-- Ethernet / Wi‑Fi → Link / Physical + Data Link
-- IP → Network / Internet layer
-- TCP / UDP → Transport layer
-- HTTP / DNS / SSH → Application layer

-## Example: Inspecting HTTP Traffic with Wireshark

-1. Start Wireshark and begin capturing on your network interface.
-2. Open a browser and visit a website (e.g., http://example.com).
-3. In Wireshark, filter by `http` to see HTTP packets.
-4. Click a packet to view its layers: Ethernet (Link), IP (Network), TCP (Transport), HTTP (Application).

-*This hands-on shows how OSI/TCP-IP layers appear in real network traffic.*

-## Quick summary

-Use OSI as a study guide; use TCP/IP as the basis for real implementations and troubleshooting.
-Familiarity with both helps you reason about network problems and design robust systems.
-TCP/IP is the model used in production networks.

-**Conclusion:** Use OSI to understand concepts and TCP/IP to implement systems.
+# OSI and TCP/IP Network Models

+## Why Do We Need Network Models?

+When data is transmitted from one device to another, the process involves much more than simply sending and receiving information.
+It includes signal encoding, routing, error control, and session management.

+To make network design, implementation, and troubleshooting easier, researchers divided the communication process into logical layers.
+Each layer is responsible for a specific function, making network development and fault analysis more structured and systematic.

+## The OSI Model

+OSI (Open Systems Interconnection) is a reference model consisting of seven layers that describe how data travels from a user application to a destination device across a network.

+The seven layers of the OSI model are:

+**Physical:**
+Transmits electrical, optical, or radio signals over physical media such as network cables or Wi-Fi.

+**Data Link:**
+Encapsulates data into frames and delivers them within a local network based on MAC addresses.

+**Network:**
+Routes packets between different networks using IP addresses.

+**Transport:**
+Provides end-to-end data delivery, including error control and flow control (TCP, UDP).

+**Session:**
+Manages and maintains communication sessions between two devices.

+**Presentation:**
+Handles data encoding, compression, and formatting.

+**Application:**
+Provides interfaces for user applications such as web services, email, and FTP.

+The OSI model is highly academic and is widely used for teaching and network troubleshooting.

+## TCP/IP – The Model of the Internet

+TCP/IP is the practical networking model used to operate today’s Internet.
+Unlike OSI, TCP/IP was designed with real-world implementation in mind, resulting in a simpler structure with only four layers.

+The four layers of the TCP/IP model are:

+**Link:**
+Combines the functionality of the Physical and Data Link layers in OSI.

+**Internet:**
+Corresponds to the Network layer and is responsible for IP routing.

+**Transport:**
+Ensures data transmission between processes (TCP, UDP).

+**Application:**
+Includes application-level protocols such as HTTP, FTP, SMTP, and DNS.

+TCP/IP does not strictly separate layers like OSI, but it is more suitable for deploying and operating real-world network systems.

+## Example: Analyzing HTTP Packets with Wireshark

+Wireshark is a widely used tool for network traffic analysis.
+Using Wireshark, learners can directly observe how network layers operate in real environments.

+Basic practice steps:

+1. Open Wireshark and start capturing traffic on the active network interface.
+2. Visit a website, for example http://neverssl.com.
+3. In Wireshark, apply the `http` filter to display HTTP packets.
+4. Select a packet to observe protocol layers such as Ethernet (Link), IP (Network), TCP (Transport), and HTTP (Application).

+This practice helps learners visualize the relationship between the OSI and TCP/IP models through real network traffic.

+## Quick Comparison Between OSI and TCP/IP

+The OSI model is well suited for learning, research, and network troubleshooting due to its clear and detailed structure.

+The TCP/IP model is widely used in practice because it is simple, efficient, and aligned with Internet architecture.

+**Conclusion:**
+OSI helps explain how networks work conceptually, while TCP/IP is the model used to implement and operate real-world network systems.

+## Relation to Cybersecurity

+In cybersecurity, the OSI model is often used to classify attack types.
+For example, eavesdropping attacks are commonly associated with the Physical or Data Link layers, while web-based attacks mainly occur at the Application layer.

+Understanding each layer enables learners to identify where an issue occurs and to select appropriate security controls and defensive strategies.